How to Build a Shed

 Are you looking to create a workshop where you can store your motorcycle and work on it?
 A place to hide away from the world and indulge in your favorite hobby?
 Perhaps you are just looking for a storage space for your lawn mower and garden tools.

-#2 - Do You Need a Permit?
+2. Do You Need a Permit?

+Do you know if you need a permit?
 Use the Shed Permit Map to discover the regulations in your local area

 Bear in mind, most municipalities require you to have some form of building permit anytime you plan to add a structure to your property.